Design to streamline user experience of patient follow-ups and appointment booking systems for tele- callers by Manipal Hospital

 Rakesh uses MAPPS application for booking appointments, managing patient data, payment assistance, appointment rescheduling and cancellations and answering general queries.

-What is his goal?
+What are his goals?

 Efficient Appointment Booking